felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

+FINE-TUNING

+Dual mode: change "-dcri" option value with "+/-" keys in runtime to find best speeds.
+ETH-only mode when ASM algorithm is used (enabled by default): change "-dcri" option value with "+/-" keys in runtime to find best speeds.
+NOTE 1: if GPU throttles (overheated), best "-dcri" value is different.
+NOTE 2: speed peak can be rather short, so change "-dcri" value slowly, one-by-one.
+NOTE 3: best -dcri values for ETH-only mode and dual mode can be different.

 FAILOVER

 Use "epools.txt" and "dpools.txt" files to specify additional pools.
 These files have text format, one pool per line.
 Every pool has 3 connection attempts.